-Department: Social Science/History • Phone: 570-740-0323
+Department: Social Science/History • Phone: 570-740-0323 Program of Studies Leading to the A.A.S.
+Degree

 The applied associate degree in Early Childhood Education is designed to prepare students for entrance into the workforce or for transfer to a Pre-K to Grade 4 certificate program by providing professional and general education experiences which meet the National Association for the Education of Young Children (NAEYC) and Pennsylvania Department of Education (PDE) standards as well as provide extensive field experience.